 In the simulation your role is to provide support to your mother.
-As the scenario unfolds you become uncomfortable and are concerned about the personal nature of some of the questions asked by the RNs and you do not want your mother to know that her condition is terminal.
+As the scenario unfolds you become uncomfortable and are concerned about the personal nature of some of the questions asked by the RNs.
+You do not want your mother to know that her condition is terminal.
+You are reluctant to discuss pain medications with the RN.

-ABCD Cultural Assessment: Example responses for Nasifah, Amin and Diana (Scenario 1)
+ABCD Cultural Assessment - Example responses for Nasifah, Amin and Diana

-Below are some questions that Nasifah (mother), Amin (son) or Diana (daughter) may be asked during Scenario 1.
+Below are some questions that Nasifah (mother), Amin (son) or Diana (daughter) may be asked during the scenario.
 The responses provided here are only examples.
 They are a guide for Nasifah (mother), Amin (son) or Diana (daughter) to use during the preparation stage of the simulation.
 They do not need to be memorised or referred to during the simulation.
-The questions can be adapted but should remain culturally appropriate and based on your preparatory readings.
+They can be adapted but should remain culturally appropriate and based on your preparatory readings.

 Possible questions Response examples Attitudes: Nasifah: This is difficult for me to talk about.
 It has not been 'What does your an easy time for me but I know that my life is in the hands of illness mean to you?'
 Allah.
 I am thankful for my illness and I will patiently endure this hard time, knowing that it will bring me great blessings.
 But it is my son who you should discuss my illness with; he cares for me and will make the right decisions.
-'What does your Diana or Amin: We feel sad that our mother's illness is a mother's illness result of the toxic gas attacks we all experienced in Iraq but mean to you?' don't like to think back on those days.
+'What does your Diana: We feel sad that our mother's illness is a result of the mother's illness toxic gas attacks we all experienced in Iraq but don't like to mean to you?' think back on those days.
 We remain grateful for our mother's faith and know that her suffering will bring blessings.
-D. I. C. Beliefs: Nasifah: My strength comes from Allah and my life is in his 'Where do you find hands. strength to make Nigrifiah, Mala Lang umusul may abildugu will la ak aftan mag ag sense of what is Nasifah: While I am unwell my children will look after me as happening?' that is what Allah wants and they are good children.
-I do not 'How can we support your needs?' want to be taken from my home and I am worried about how much the nurse will cost when she visits me.
-But my son is the your needs: best person to talk to about this. best person to talk to about this.
+Beliefs: Nasifah: My strength comes from Allah and my life is in his 'Where do you find hands. strength to make sense of what is Nasifah: While I am unwell my children will look after me as happening?' that is what Allah wants and they are good children.
+I do not 'How can we support want to be taken from my home and I am worried about how your needs?' much the nurse will cost when she visits me.
+But my son is the best person to talk to about this.
 Amin or Diana: We all speak fluent English so this helps us understand most of healthcare information that is given to us.
 Please remember that our mother has experienced some very difficult times both in our home country, Iraq, as well as here in Australia.
 We do not want her to be upset by having to talk about her experiences or her illness.
-We respect our mother's decision to follow the cultural practices of Islam and we hope that you will do the same.
+We respect our Mother's decision to follow the cultural practices of Islam and we hope that you will do the same.
 If you are not sure about anything, please ask us.